 The tabby cat is not a breed but the most common coat pattern to occur in most cat breeds and the one you’ll see more often is the brown tabby cat.

 There are four tabby cat patterns, each with its own distinctive markings.
 Discover some surprising tabby facts and how to distinguish one pattern from another with the help of the photographs and descriptions in this article.
+By the end, you’ll be an expert!

 The Four Types of Tabby Cat Pattern